Psychedelic/nft-marketplace/README.md

 yarn services:start
 ```

+Bare in mind that you'll have to deploy the DIP-721, set allowances, etc on your own, depending on your use-case.

+💡 The 🚑 [Healtcheck](healthcheck.sh) provides a description of how this can look like for the use-case where a DIP-721 is listed for sale, a user gets a sale offer and accepts it.

-If you'd like to know which services and how they are initialised then check the [Service dependencies](docs/service-dependencies.md) document, as this might be useful for troubleshooting.
+💡 If you'd like to know which services and how they are initialised then check the [Service dependencies](docs/service-dependencies.md) document, as this might be useful for troubleshooting.

 ## 🙏 Contributing